-While viewing a message, you can choose the following options by pressing the Options soft key:
+While viewing a message, you can choose the following options by pressing the Opt. soft key:

-- Delete: allows you to delete the message. - Replay: allows you to replay the message from the beginning. - Send: allows you to send/resend the message. - Properties: shows you information about the message, such as the time and date, to (recipient number), size, priority, and class
+- Delete: allows you to delete the message. - Replay: allows you to replay the message from the beginning. - Send: allows you to send/resend the message. - Properties: shows you information about the message, such as the Date, To, Cc, Bcc, Size, Priority, and Class.